Yahweasel/libav.js/README.md

 ```
 If `noworker` is set, Web Workers will be disabled, so libav.js runs in the
 main thread.
 If `nowasm` is set, WebAssembly will be disabled.
 WebAssembly
-threads are disabled by default, as most browsers have a limit to the number of
+threads are disabled by default *and not built by default*, as most browsers
-worker threads an entire page is allowed to have, so instead, `yesthreads` must
+have a limit to the number of worker threads an entire page is allowed to
+have, so instead, `yesthreads` must be set to enable threads, and you'll have
-be set to enable threads (note that separate instances of libav.js, created by
+to build the threaded versions manually.
+Note that separate instances of
-separate calls to `LibAV.LibAV`, will be in separate threads as long as workers
+libav.js, created by separate calls to `LibAV.LibAV`, will be in separate
-are used, regardless of the value of `yesthreads`).
+threads as long as workers are used, regardless of the value of `yesthreads`,
+and this is how you're intended to thread libav.js.
 If `nothreads` is set then
 threads will be disabled even if `yesthreads` is set (this is so that the
 default setting of threads can be changed in the future).
 If `nosimd` is set,
 WebAssembly's SIMD extension won't be used.